darkpalacestudio/manuals/chameleon/manual/03_installation.md

 <span class="spacer"/>

 ## Manual installation
-In order to install the <span class="txt-green">Chameleon Suite</span> a manual approach is required.
-After the downloading the ZIP archive for your operating from tentary, extract the desired plugin format into your respective plugin folder.
+In order to install the <span class="txt-green">Chameleon Suite</span>, a manual approach is required.
+After downloading the ZIP archive for your operating system from tentary, extract the desired plugin format into your respective plugin folder.

 If you don't have a custom plugin folder set in your DAW, refer to the to the default locations: